 The Occupational Health and Safety Act gives workers a range of rights in terms of health and safety in the workplace.
 Regulations in the Act provide guidelines around aspects of workplace safety such as first aid, protective clothing, machinery, ladders, firefighting equipment, ventilation, lighting, temperature, noise and asbestos.

 4. Municipal bylaws

-Municipal bylaws, governing zoning, noise levels, hygiene, and so forth will also have impact on your business.
-For example, you will probably need permissions to run a noisy manufacturing operation or a night club in a quiet suburban street, and should you wish to renovate your office building you may also need permission for that.
+Municipal bylaws, governing zoning, noise levels, hygiene, and so forth will also have an impact on your business.
+For example, you will probably need permission to run a noisy manufacturing operation or a nightclub in a quiet suburban street, and should you wish to renovate your office building you may also need permission for that.

 5. Consumer protection

 With laws such as the Consumer Protection Act, government and regulators are becoming more stringent about consumer rights in South Africa.
 You should investigate what these laws have to say about how you should advertise your goods, structure your contracts with consumers, handle customer data, deal with merchandise returns under warranty, and so on.